irvs/ros2_tms_for_construction/CHAPTER4.md

 > The settings for use should be as follows.
 >
-> ・ Sensing IP : localhost
+> ・ Server IP : localhost
 >
 > ・ Publisher Port : 1666
 >